kanmeugne/kanmeugne.github.io/_posts/modsim/2020-09-18-sfml-cmake-windows.md

   $ cmake --build ./ --target app --config Debug
 {% endhighlight %}

-At the end of the stage, you should be able to launch the executable located in the bin folder.
+You should be able to launch the executable located in the bin folder with the command below and see a nice cyan window.

 {% highlight shell %}
   bin> ./Debug/app